 How do I decide which task force and/or committee I should participate on?

 We encourage you to take a closer look at each task force and committee and find one that most interests you.
 You are welcome to participate on more than one task force/committee if there are several that spark your interest.

 How do task forces and committees work throughout the year?

-Task forces meet via conference call once a month, and once in-person at the Cancer Coalition Fall Meeting.
-Cross cutting committees meet via conference call on an ad hoc basis, approximately 4-6 times a year.
+Task forces meet via Zoom (video call) quarterly, and once in-person at the Cancer Coalition Fall Meeting.
+Cross cutting committees meet via conference call on an ad hoc basis, approximately 2-4 times a year.

 Is it mandatory to be on a task force or a committee?

 Although we encourage all members to become involved in a task force or committee, it is not mandatory.